 In the past I’ve worked on the designing and fabrication of 3D-printed Microfluidic Channels, LOC (Lab-On-A-Chip) device for rapid POC (Point-of-Care) diagnosis of Circulating Tumor Cells using liquid biopsy and fabrication of 3D Printed flexible bioelectronic sensors under the guidance of Prof. Soumitra Satapathi, Dept. of Physics, IIT Roorkee in Satapathi Lab.

 I have also co-founded a nanotechnology hardware instrumentation company, LabX Scientific Pvt.
 Ltd. where we are trying to make nanofabrication instruments with advanced algorithms and embedded artificial intelligence.
 I started this with the conceptualization and subsequent fabrication of a Smart Spin Coater and now we developing similar devices in order to better realise the aim of personalised nano-fabrication.
-I look forward to working with people in the field of Microfluidics, 3D Printing and Lab-on-a-Chip devices to make affordable Point-of-Care diagnostic systems or(and) improve our understanding of biological systems using microfluidic Organ-on-Chip devices.
+I look forward to working with people in the field of Microfluidics, 3D Printing and Lab-on-a-Chip devices to make affordable Point-of-Care diagnostic systems and(or) improve our understanding of biological systems using microfluidic/bioprinted systems.